 He dismissed the notion that his threat to remove funding was a political maneuver.

-Meanwhile, some other counties have expressed a willingness to follow the governor’s recommendations and offered support for his efforts.
+Some other counties have expressed a willingness to follow the governor’s recommendations and offered support for his efforts.

-“People dying on our streets do not have another year and a half to wait for bureaucratic delays, and as local officials we cannot continue enabling their deaths,” Orange County Supervisor Katrina Foley said in the governor’s press release.
+“People dying on our streets do not have another year and a half to wait for bureaucratic delays, and as local officials we cannot continue enabling their deaths,” Orange County Supervisor Katrina Foley said in the governor’s statement.
 “The cost of waiting is too high for residents, local businesses, first responders, families, and the gravely disabled who face the ultimate price: their lives.”

 “Specifically, I appreciate his recognition that more needs to be done to clean up encampments while also prioritizing the housing and services needed to support the cleanup efforts,” he said.
 “Working together, the state and local jurisdictions can make a real difference by both cleaning up the encampments in our communities and creating pathways to housing for those living on our streets.”